tors-, tort-, -tort, tortu-, torqu-

 (Latin: bend, curve, turn, twist)

-2. To twist, wrench, or bend severely out of shape: "Twisting her ankles showed the severe pain which contorted face."
+2. To twist, wrench, or bend severely out of shape: "Twisting her ankles showed the severe pain which contorted Brenda's face."

-2. Twisted back on itself; convoluted.
+2. Descriptive of something that is twisted back on itself; convoluted.

 1. A twisting of something, especially a part of the body, out of its natural shape.